-*CSC 378 is the first of a two course sequence (8 credit hours).
+*IT 394 is the first of a two course sequence (8 credit hours).
 It counts for both the capstone and the Junior Year Experiential Learning.
-The second course in the sequence is a special section of CSC 399.
+The second course in the sequence is IT 395.
 Both quarters must be completed to receive any credit.

 Students in this degree must meet the following requirements:

 - Complete a minimum of 192 credit hours (generally 48 courses)

 - Earn a grade of C- or higher in WRD 103, WRD 104, and all Major and Minor courses